 The Institute of History and Area Studies (IHO) of Aarhus University (AU) has been awarded an EU-grant (EuropeAid) to establish and finance a Contemporary India Study Centre Aarhus (CISCA) from 15th of December 2009 to 14th of December 2011 coordinating teaching programmes on India and the Indian subcontinent as well as establishing partnerships with Indian universities aimed at facilitating and improving these programmes.
 It will advance the study of contemporary Indian society, history and language (Hindi) by jointly developing curricula with our partners and establish resources required for high quality teaching and research.
 AU also offers a Master's Degree Programme in Asian Studies (India And South Asia Studies).

-Copenhagen Business School has begun collaborating with the Institute of Management Technology, Ghaziabad, India since n June 2012.Copenhagen Business School also has a vibrant Asia Research Centre that offers high-quality research and teaching in the field of Asian studies.For more information please click here.
+Copenhagen Business School has begun collaborating with the Institute of Management Technology, Ghaziabad, India since June 2012.
+For more information, please click here.
+Copenhagen Business School also has a vibrant Asia Research Centre that offers high-quality research and teaching in the field of Asian studies.

 The University of Copenhagen has a Centre of Global South Asian Studies is a trans-disciplinary research centre facilitating research and teaching on South Asia at the University of Copenhagen.
 They are currently involved in a research project titled ‘Nation in Motion: Globalisation, Development and Governance in ‘New India'’.

 The University of Iceland is home to ASÍS – Icelandic Centre for Asian Studies that aims to increase understanding and appreciation of the Asian region among Icelandic academics, students and general public.
 ASÍS plays a pivotal role in expanding contacts with Asian or Asia-related institutes of research and higher education at the University of Iceland.